uwdata/mosaic/README.md

 The key idea is to have interface components "publish" their data needs as declarative queries that can be managed, optimized, and cross-filtered by a coordinator that proxies access to a database such as [DuckDB](https://duckdb.org/).

-This repository contains a set of related projects:
+This repository contains a set of related packages:

 - `duckdb`: A Node.js + DuckDB data server that supports transfer of [Apache Arrow](https://arrow.apache.org/) and JSON data over either Web Sockets or HTTP.
 - `sql`: An API for convenient construction and analysis of SQL queries.
 Query objects then coerce to SQL query strings.